 This was followed by the Best Start Grant – delivered 6 months earlier than planned – helping parents on low incomes with £600 on the birth of their first child and £300 on the birth of later children, to buy the pram or other big essentials they need.

-• Young Carer Grant – awarded to young carers aged 16 to 18 who do at least 16 hours of caring a week, but don’t qualify for Carer’s Allowance.
-It will help to improve young carers’ quality of life, helping them take part in employment, social or leisure opportunities
+- Carer’s Allowance Supplement – a grant to be awarded to young carers aged 16 to 18 who do at least 16 hours of caring a week, but don’t qualify for Carer’s Allowance.

 These are just the first steps in the delivery of our new social security system.
 On 1 April 2020, the Scottish Government will take full responsibility for the remaining devolved payments – this means both payment and policy – and by the end of 2021 we’ll be delivering new claims for all disability and carers assistance, supporting families with a severely disabled child with their winter fuel bills, delivering an additional payment to carers who look after more than one disabled child, will have made the first payments for Winter Heating Assistance and Cold Spell Heating Assistance.